Skip to main content

 Diversity and inclusion

 I have too often encountered students who have been misled or even traumatized to some extent by the limited views of language expressed by instructors and other people in positions of power.
 Such views include those that see some dialects as being better than others, even to the extent of viewing one dialect as the only correct one.
 Some may dismiss words that come from indigenous languages as being incorrect Spanish.
-Some instructors go to the damaging extreme of telling students that their language is trash.
+Some instructors go to the damaging extreme of literally telling students that their language is trash.
 They may also tell them that they should already know the material being taught, presumably due to nothing more than their last name or the color of their skin.
 Students may even have had family members laugh at them because their Spanish is different (influenced by English).
 The student is taught to have a negative view of the way they speak and may be uncomfortable using Spanish, at least in certain environments.

 My goal is to counteract the negative results of these harmful practices with knowledge and a supportive environment.
 In order to receive positive results in both affect and attitude towards the language, students should understand that there is no “bad” language except that language which is employed to bring about harmful results.
 Otherwise, language should not be attached, as it often seems to be, to some ideal looked at from a perspective which approaches morality.
 All dialects are valid.
-I mention this in the introduction to the student book.
 I will continue to look for more ways to validate what students already know.
 My desire is for students to appreciate their dialects and idiolects while they also understand the benefits of expanding their language knowledge and use in order that they can feel comfortable speaking and writing in a variety of contexts and environments.
 They can be comfortable knowing that the language they use at home and with friends is correct according to the rules of that dialect and also confident that they can employ a different prescriptively correct grammar and vocabulary when they choose to do so.

 As I continue to integrate culture with communication, I will keep a focus on diversity and inclusion as I search for materials.